ReentrantCoder/code_samples/README.md

 cholesky.java is a decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose for my numerical computations course.

+kriging_R is a gaussian process regression of Wifi signal for my Computer Performance class

+omnet++_C++ is a network simulation for my Computer Performance class.

 Please feel free to look at my other repositories.